-- Symptoms are initially mild and include tingling at the site of the bite, fever, and extreme fear of water; illness uniformly and rapidly leads to death.
+- Symptoms are initially mild and include tingling at the site of the bite, fever, muscle aches, anxiety, depression, irritability, and sometimes respiratory or gastrointestinal symptoms.

-Rabies is found on all continents except Antarctica.
-Canine rabies is most prevalent in Africa and Asia, has limited distribution in parts of Central and South America, and is absent from Western Europe, Japan, Australia and many small island countries.
-Rabies does not exist in land animals in all countries, but bats are present in every country in the world; bat rabies occurs worldwide, except in New Zealand.
-In the U.S., bats that feed on insects (notably silver-haired bats) are the most common cause of human rabies cases.
+In the US, bats that feed on insects (notably silver-haired bats) are the most common cause of human rabies cases.
 In Central and South America, rabies transmitted by vampire bats causes significant death in cattle and occasional outbreaks in humans.
-Rabies virus of this type can also be found in raccoons, skunks, cats, and foxes in the U.S. and mongooses and jackals in southern Africa, Central America, and the Caribbean islands.
+Rabies virus can also be found in coyotes, foxes, raccoons, and skunks in the US; in foxes in the Americas, Europe, and southern Africa; in mongooses on the Caribbean islands and in southern Africa; in kudu and jackals mainly in southern Africa; and in ferret badgers in northeast Asia.

 Consequences of Infection

 Patients with furious rabies, which is common after dog bites, are terrified of water and develop severe spasms of the breathing muscles, which may lead to suffocation, generalized convulsions, coma, and death (in approximately 5 days).
 Patients with paralytic rabies, which is common after bat bites, become lethargic, dribble saliva, and develop loss of muscle tone and paralysis (starting at the site of the bite or scratch), leading to coma and death in about 13 days.

 A traveler who has been bitten, scratched, or licked by a mammal in a rabies-endemic country or by a bat anywhere in the world should urgently seek medical advice on receiving a postexposure vaccination series.
 Any potential rabies exposure, even from months earlier, requires appropriate medical evaluation.